munificent/ui-as-code/in-progress/parameter-freedom.md

 * Allow spread arguments.

 Note that spread is *not* a general expression form.
 It's only allowed in an argument list.
-There isn't a lot of difficulty here, so let's go straight to the
-grammar:
+Here's the grammar:

 ```
 arguments: